hmrc/api-platform-test-user/resources/public/api/conf/1.0/docs/overview.md

 * a unique set of tax identifiers, which can be used as appropriate when calling the various APIs

-Currently, this API can be used to create individual and organisation test users with a default set of service enrolments and associated tax identifiers, as per the [Create Test User online service](/api-test-user).
-In the future it will be possible to create test users with specific enrolments.
-It will also be possible to create agent test users.
+This API can be used to create test users with a variety of service enrolments and the corresponding tax identifiers for individuals, organisations and agents.